tencent cloud

 Database Field Mapping and Storage

-This section describes the mappings between database field types and data types defined in the ProtoBuf protocol.
-A field value in the source database is stored in the following data structure in the ProtoBuf protocol:
+This section describes the mappings between database field types and data types defined in the Protobuf protocol.
+A field value in the source database is structured as follows in the Protobuf protocol.

 message Data {